Photo by Gabriel Jorby. CC BY-ND 2.0

 First things first: What can Google see?

-Google Workspace is doing a lot of work in the background to prevent hacking attempts on your organization’s Google accounts, monitoring for suspicious access attempts and incoming email to your domain.
+Google Workspace is doing Google Workspace is doing a lot of work in the background to prevent hacking of your organization’s Google accounts, monitoring for suspicious access attempts and incoming email to your domain.
 But to provide these services, Google needs enormous visibility into how you use your account.

-When users connect to Google services, the connection is protected by strong encryption, making it unreadable to eavesdroppers as their data moves across the web to Google’s data centers — a global network of facilities for storing backups of user data.
+When users connect to Google services, the connection is protected by strong encryption.
+This makes it unreadable to eavesdroppers as their data moves across the web to Google’s data centers — a global network of facilities for storing backups of user data.
 Similarly, data at rest on Google’s servers is stored in an encrypted format so that it can’t be read unless someone with the necessary access needs to unscramble it.

-Google has many reasons why they might end up reading your data.
+Google has many reasons why it might end up reading your data.

-Google Workspace is a little different than other Google services.
+Google Workspace is a little different from other Google services.
 You might expect Google to use your Workspace data to target ads.
-In fact, they say that they do not use Google Workspace data for advertising.
-Instead Google leverages your Workspace user data for several purposes, including filtering for spam, malware or targeted attack detection, spellcheck and for assisting with search within a user’s account.
-They may scan for content that is illegal, or in violation of Google’s policies.
+In fact, the company says that it doesn’t use Google Workspace data for advertising.
+Instead, Google leverages your Workspace user data for several purposes, including filtering for spam, malware or targeted attack detection, spellcheck, and assisting with search within a user’s account.
+It might scan for content that is illegal, or in violation of Google’s policies.

-We've seen examples where journalists' work has been inadvertently flagged in violation of Google's terms of service, even when there were no clear violations.
+We've seen examples where journalists' work has been inadvertently flagged for breaching Google's terms of service, even when there were no clear violations.

 Google may also be compelled to share relevant user data as part of law enforcement investigations.

-We do want to recognize one hopeful development here: Google is currently in the process of testing client-side encryption, which would allow for specified documents in Google Drive to be readable only on the right user's browser.
-Google also announced support for client-side encryption in Google Meet.
-For now these features are only available to organizations using Enterprise and Education Plus editions — unfortunately, two of Google Workspace's most expensive offerings.
+We do want to recognize one hopeful development here: Google is currently in the process of rolling out client-side encryption, which allows for items in Google Drive and Google Calendar, as well as specific messages in Gmail and Google Meet meetings, to be legible only on the right user's browser.
+For now these features are only available to organizations using Enterprise, Education, and Education Plus editions — unfortunately, some of Google Workspace's most expensive offerings.
 In practice, these promising security features are likely not affordable to most newsrooms.

 Though Workspace can be configured to comply with dozens of standards for storing sensitive data (e.g., HIPAA for protected health information), these protections do not promise end-to-end encryption, meaning that your data is usually still stored in a format legible to the company by default.